BlueDotBrigade/weevil/README.md

 ## Recognition

 - [PostSharp](https://www.postsharp.net/)
    - *PostSharp*`s aspect oriented library helps to simplify a code base by reducing [boilerplate][].
-A special thanks for the donated license.
+Special thanks to the PostSharp team for donating a license.
 - [GitHub](https://www.GitHub.com)
    - Free Git repository hosting platform for this project & many others like it.